KodyPay/kody-salesforce-integration/README.md

 ### Core Components

-- **KodyPaymentPublisher** - Generic command-line publisher that accepts any method and JSON payload
+- **KodyPaymentService** - Real-time payment service that acts as a stateless proxy to Kody API
-- **KodyPaymentSubscriber** - Real-time event subscriber that acts as a stateless proxy to Kody API
+- **KodyPaymentPublisher** (Sample) - Generic command-line publisher that accepts any method and JSON payload
 - **ApplicationConfig** - Configuration management for external settings
 - **Test Suite** - Comprehensive testing utilities